CensoredUsername/unrpyc/README.md

 ## Branch Info
 ### py2_v1.1.8
 - based on unrpyc v1.1.8
-- runs in python 2
+- runs by standard of base version in python 2
-- with changes so its able work on Ren'py 7.5.x and 8.0.x apps
+- with all needed changes so its able work on Ren'py 7.5.x and 8.0.x apps